msalmonse/csv2/usage.md

-  --rows                  Default to grouping data by rows --scattered <scattered> Default plots to show as scattered (default: 0) --shapes                Print a list of shape names --show <show>           Generate an SVG with just the named shape --showpoints <showpoints>
+  --rows                  Default to grouping data by rows --scattered <scattered> Default plots to show as scattered (default: 0) --shapes                Print a list of shape names --show <show>           Generate an SVG with just the named shape @ 6X strokewidth --showpoints <showpoints>
                           Default data plots with points (default: 0) --size <size>           Default font size (default: 10.0)